- Hits: 285

 In a related report, Forward said the Jewish Election Committee has urged Clinton not to appoint Christopher as secretary of state.
 Ruth King, spokeswoman for JEC, criticized Christopher for not wanting to confront Ayatollah Khomeini during the Iran hostage crisis.
 The JEC called on Clinton to give Vice President-elect Albert Gore, Jr. "the special responsibility for handling Middle East affairs."

 The Washington Jewish Week reported that last month AIPAC made a major personnel shift by taking day-to-day responsibility away from Executive Director Thomas Dine and giving it to Deputy Director Howard Kohr.
 Dine will continue to be in charge of policy.
 Meanwhile, perhaps to indicate that the rift with Israel's prime minister is not permanent, AIPAC announced that Rabin would speak at its annual conference in March.

 Morton Mandel, National Jewish Democratic chairman, credited the American Jewish community with sealing Clinton's victory, which he called a "tremendous achievement."
 American Jewish Congress President Robert Lifton and Executive Director Henry Siegman, in a congratulatory telegram to the president-elect, said they were pleased that Clinton and Gore were committed to the separation of church and state and to support for the Arab-Israeli peace talks.

-Sheldon L. Richman is a Washington, DC-based regular contributor to the Washington Report.
+Sheldon L. Richman is a Washington, DC-based regular contributor to the Washington Report on Middle East Affairs,.